-The main objective of this course is for students to become familiar with handling paint to create dynamic value structures and compositions.
+Students will become familiar with handling paint to create dynamic value structures and compositions.
 Students will employ a variety of techniques to expand upon their visual language.
 Critique sessions will continue to develop your abilities to talk about your work and ideas.
 You will also be expected to apply critical insight to the work of your colleagues.